HL7/fhircast-docs/input/pagecontent/4-2-syncconsiderations.md

 * Should a Subscriber get all syncerror's or only those related to events to which it subscribed?
 * Does a Hub send an `syncerror` for each Subscriber that cannot be reached or refused, or is the Hub allowed to combine them in one.
-* When the Hub/Subscriber resends an context change event, is the `heartbeat` still needed?